-- inflammation of the appendix (acute appendicitis)
+- Inflammation of the appendix (acute appendicitis)

-- inflammation of the pancreas (acute or chronic pancreatitis)
+- Inflammation of the pancreas (acute or chronic pancreatitis)

-- pockets of infection (retroperitoneal abscess, abdominal abscess, pelvic abscess))
+- Pockets of infection (retroperitoneal abscess, abdominal abscess, pelvic abscess))

-- presence of uterine tissue (endometrium) in the abdomen (endometriosis)
+- Presence of uterine tissue (endometrium) in the abdomen (endometriosis)

-- inflammation of the Fallopian tubes (salpingitis)
+- Inflammation of the Fallopian tubes (salpingitis)

-- scar tissue in the abdomen (adhesions)
+- Scar tissue in the abdomen (adhesions)

-- cancer (of the ovary, colon, pancreas, liver)
+- Cancer (of the ovary, colon, pancreas, liver)

-- inflammation of an intestinal pocket (diverticulitis)
+- Inflammation of an intestinal pocket (diverticulitis)

-- hole in the intestine (intestinal perforation)
+- Hole in the intestine (intestinal perforation)

-- pregnancy in the abdomen instead of uterus (ectopic pregnancy)
+- Pregnancy in the abdomen instead of uterus (ectopic pregnancy)

-- to determine the extent of certain cancers (Hodgkin's lymphoma)
+- To determine the extent of certain cancers (Hodgkin's lymphoma)

-Updated by: Debra G. Wechter, MD, FACS, general surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Debra G. Wechter, MD, FACS, General Surgery Practice Specializing in Breast Cancer, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.